dart-lang/language/working/0546-patterns/exhaustiveness.md

 ### List length

-We lift list element accesses to named fields in extract spaces.
+We lift list element accesses to named fields in object spaces.
 We can also model the list length as a named field of type `int`.
 But without smarter handling for integers that won't handle cases like: